William Horsley: Family

 The Horsley family were friendly with Mendelssohn and, according to L T C Rolt, were the first to hear his music for A Midsummer Night's Dream, played by him on the piano at their home at No 1 High Row (now 128 Church Street) in Kensington.
-Horsley was one of the founders of the Philharmonic Society of London, which became the Royal Philharmonic Society.
+In 1833, while on a visit to London, Mendelssohn "enjoyed flirting with two of Horsley's daughters, Fanny and Sophie".
+Their letters from that period are full of references to him, and were published in 1934.
+Fanny was an artist who died young, Sophie an accomplished pianist.
+Horsley's eldest daughter Mary Elizabeth (born 1813) married the engineer Isambard Kingdom Brunel.
 His son Charles Edward also enjoyed a certain reputation as a musician.
 Another son John Callcott was a painter, who is reputed to have designed the first Christmas card in 1843.
-Horsley's eldest daughter Mary Elizabeth (born 1813) married the engineer Isambard Kingdom Brunel.